Every year during the Fire Season, we need to ask ourselves;

-We know people are anxious to go recreational shooting in the forest on a weekend, but, consider the high risk of fire danger!
-Perhaps you could put it off until conditions improve.
+We know people are anxious to go recreational shooting in the forest, but, consider the high risk of fire danger!
+Perhaps you should put it off until conditions improve.

-- Fire Prevention Gear is required.
+Fire Prevention Gear is required.
 Min gear, FOR ALL VEHICLES TRAVELING IN THE FORESTS, is at least 1 gallon of water, (or a 2.5 lb fire extinguisher), and a shovel.
 The shovel needs to be at least 26″ long with an 8″ blade.
-More water, a bigger extinguisher and a hatchet or axe is always better.
+We recommend at least 2 gallons of water, a 5 lb fire extinguisher and a hatchet or axe.